oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 * A link to the RC (note: you can find links at the bottom of runs, e.g. https://github.com/oppia/release-scripts/actions/runs/3987166674).
 * Did that RC pass acceptance testing, fail acceptance testing, or get skipped?
 * For all RCs that pass acceptance testing:
   - **Prod server**.
-Show a button next to each deployable RC to deploy it to prod.
-An RC is deployable if it is strictly newer (here “newer” refers to commit order, not the timestamp on the commit) than the currently-deployed RC.
+Show a button next to the deployable RC (if present) to deploy it to prod.
+An RC is deployable if it is strictly newer (here “newer” refers to commit order, not the timestamp on the commit) than the currently-deployed RC, all CI tests are passing, all acceptance tests are passing, no newer RC meets the preceding deployability requirements (i.e. only the newest RC with passing tests is deployable).
 Deploying should be restricted to members of the team-leads-and-release-coordinators Google Group or allowlist; when clicked, it should notify that mailing list.
 The deployed version should be formatted on App Engine as {{tag}}-{{commithash}}, where {{tag}} is the release version (e.g. “3.2.1”).
   - **Test server**.
     - If the RC is currently provisioned on a test server, show a link to that test server.
     - If not, show a button to provision a test server on BrowserStack with this RC.
 This button should be restricted to members of the release-testers Google Group or allowlist.
 Once provisioned, it should send an email to the requester and the status in the dashboard should be updated.
 The deployed version should be formatted as {{tag}}-{{commithash}}, where {{tag}} is the release version (e.g. “3.2.1”).